 - access to guns

-- exposure to other students who have committed suicide
+- exposure to other students who have died as a result of suicide

 - self-harming behaviors such as burning or cutting

 Diagnosing and Treating Depression in College Students

 College is a stressful environment for most young people, therefore it's especially important for parents, friends, faculty, and counselors to get involved if they suspect a student is suffering from depression.